 You can also find a book written by the monks about “The Art of Raising a Puppy.”

-This is not new.
+Monk made brew is nothing new!
 Historically it is known that monks have produced beer of the highest quality.
 This tradition has been maintained to the point that a monastery produces the best beer in the world: The Trappist Abbey of Saint Sixtus in Belgium.
 Sales are restricted to a small amount.
-Learn the details of their production.
+Get the details here.

 You can also purchase mugs and artwork here.

 Surprising but St. Andrew’s Abbey in California has been specializing in the sale of ink and toner for printers of almost all brands.
-Look at all that you can acquire.
+Check it out here!

 These Carmelite monks are specialists in the growth, selection and roasting of a wide variety of coffee beans.
 They also have an assorted selection of teas and complementary accessories.
 Try their “Royal Rum Pecan Ground” or choose which you prefer here.